 Medical Scholarship Details

-Medical School Scholarship Applications are due December 3, 2018.
+Medical School Scholarship

 - Garcelon and Merritt Fund: Preference to Bowdoin College graduates who are eligible for assistance in their first year of medical school.
-Residents of the state of Maine who have graduated from other colleges or universities are eligible for assistance in their second and subsequent years of attendance at medical school.

 - Robinson-Davis Fund: Sixty percent of the income from the fund is available for those who intend to study and practice medicine, preference being given to natives and residents of the state of Maine.

 - Earl Kendall Van Swearingen Scholarship Fund: The income is to be used to support a scholarship or scholarships to be awarded to the best premedical students for their medical education.
-(Restricted to Bowdoin College graduates.)

 - Dr. Ralph Fessenden Goodhue Fund: The income is to be used annually for scholarship aid for deserving graduates of Bowdoin College who are of limited means and are starting or continuing medical school training in preparation for general practice of medicine in some New England area or community, which is not thickly settled and is in particular need of such service.
 Preference shall be given to Maine residents.